shaik1002/biggitlabbomb/doc/integration/advanced_search/elasticsearch.md

 ## Enable custom language analyzers

+DETAILS:
+**Offering:** Self-managed

 Prerequisites:

 - You must have administrator access to the instance.

-You can improve language support for Chinese and Japanese by using the [`smartcn`](https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-smartcn.html) and [`kuromoji`](https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-kuromoji.html) analysis plugins from Elastic.
+You can improve the language support for Chinese and Japanese languages by utilizing [`smartcn`](https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-smartcn.html) and/or [`kuromoji`](https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-kuromoji.html) analysis plugins from Elastic.

-To enable custom language analyzers:
+To enable language support:

 1. Install the desired plugins, refer to [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/plugins/7.9/installation.html) for plugins installation instructions.
 The plugins must be installed on every node in the cluster, and each node must be restarted after installation.
 For a list of plugins, see the table later in this section.
-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin area**.
 1. Select **Settings > Search**.
 1. Locate **Custom analyzers: language support**.
 1. Enable plugins support for **Indexing**.